TheBB/spaceline/README.md

 configured by setting the value of `spaceline-highlight-face-func`.
 Spaceline comes with two choices, but of course you can write your own:

 - `spaceline-highlight-face-default`: Uses the orange, all the time.
+This is the default.
+Hence the name.
 - `spaceline-highlight-face-evil-state`: Chooses a face determined by the current evil state.
 The face corresponding to each state is determined by the association list `spaceline-evil-state-faces`, which contains default values for